mgba-emu/gbatek/index.md

 Response: N/A

 Sends an addressed card into the Inactive State.
-This command is used when the host explicitly wants to deactivate a card.
+This command is used when the host explicitly wants to deactivate a card once and forever (and won't even react to GO\_IDLE\_STATE) until next power-up (aka until ejecting/reinserting the card).